MartMet/Posture-Advisor/README.md

 * feed features directly into a MLP, without drawing on image plane
 * or instead: transfer learning for PoseNet to train custom features
 * add more options to train the quality estimation
-* try PoseNet with ResNet50
+* try PoseNetModel ResNet50
-* refactor PoseNet to use Tensorflow2.0 API
+* refactor PoseNet-Python to use Tensorflow2.0 API
 * tbc.